apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Configuring-applications.md

 ## Overview

-Swift Configuration provides a consistent configuration system for your tools and applications, both server and client.
+Swift Configuration provides consistent configuration for your tools and applications.
 This guide shows how to:

 1. Set up a configuration hierarchy with multiple providers.
 2. Configure your application's components.
-3. Access configuration values in your application and in libraries.
+3. Access configuration values in your application and libraries.
 4. Monitor configuration access with access reporting.

-This pattern works especially well for server applications where configuration might come from various sources such as environment variables, configuration files, and remote configuration services.
+This pattern works well for server applications where configuration comes from environment variables, configuration files, and remote services.

 ### Setting up a configuration hierarchy